SmilePass-ltd/SmilePass-SDK-Android/README.md

 ## License
-SmilePass Android SDK sample application is licensed with the MIT License.
-For more details, see [LICENSE](https://github.com/SmilePass-ltd/SmilePass-SDK-Android/blob/master/LICENSE).
+SmilePass Android SDK sample application is licensed with the SmilePass License.
+For more details, see [LICENSE]().